zion223/zion223/README.md

 ### Hi there!
 I am zion223

-> I am a Java developer from Qingdao,China.
+> I am a Java developer from Qingdao.
 <!--

 - 🔭 I’m currently working on ...